HMS Encounter (1846): Design and specifications

 Her machinery was supplied by John Penn & Company of Greenwich.
 She shipped two rectangular fire tube boilers.
-Her engine was a 2-cylinder horizontal single expansion trunk (HSET) steam engine with cylinders of 55 in in diameter with a 27 in stroke, rated at 360 nominal horsepower (NHP).
+Her engine was a 2-cylinder horizontal single-expansion trunk (HSET) steam engine with cylinders of 55 in in diameter with a 27 in stroke, rated at 360 nominal horsepower (NHP).
 She had a single screw propeller of 12 ft in diameter.

-Her armament at commissioning in 1849 consisted of a single Dundas 1853 68-pounder muzzle loading smooth bore (MLSB) of 95 hundredweight (cwt) 10-foot naval gun on a pivot mount, one 10-inch MLSB of 86 cwt shell 9-foot 4-inch shell gun on a pivot mount and four 8-inch 65 cwt MLSB 9-foot shell guns on broadside trucks.
-In 1850, the initial six guns were changed to two 8-inch 65 cwt MSLB 9-foot shell guns on pivot mounts, four Dundas 1853 68-pounder 85 cwt 10-foot MLSB solid shot guns plus two 32 pounder 25 cwt 6-foot MLSB solid shot guns on broadside trucks.
+Her armament at commissioning in 1849 consisted of a single Dundas 1853 68-pounder muzzle-loading smoothbore (MLSB) of 95 hundredweight (cwt) 10-foot naval gun on a pivot mount, one 10-inch MLSB of 86 cwt shell 9-foot 4-inch shell gun on a pivot mount and four 8-inch 65 cwt MLSB 9-foot shell guns on broadside trucks.
+In 1850, the initial six guns were changed to two 8-inch 65 cwt MSLB 9-foot shell guns on pivot mounts, four Dundas 1853 68-pounder 85 cwt 10-foot MLSB solid shot guns plus two 32 pounder 25 cwt 6-foot MLSB solid-shot guns on broadside trucks.
 Later in 1850 six more 32-pounder guns were added.
 In 1856 another two 32-pounders were added.